University of Florida Levin College of Law Inaugural Originalism Conference

 The University of Florida Levin College of Law proudly announces its Inaugural Originalism Conference, where distinguished federal and Florida state jurists, and eminent constitutional legal scholars will converge on the Gainesville campus for thoughtful discussions on various topics related to Originalism and other constitutional interpretative methods.
 This event is free and open to the public.

-Registration is free; please register to attend here.
+Registration is now closed.
 This event is in person only; there is no virtual option.
 This event has been approved for 8.0 General and 8.0 Education Law CLEs from The Florida Bar.
 We are happy to provide paperwork to help attendees apply for CLEs from other state bars.

 Conference Participants